reserve-protocol/reserve-index-dtf/README.md

    - Can approve trades
 3. `TRADE_CURATOR`
    - Expected: EOA or multisig
-   - Can open and kill trades
+   - Can open and kill trades, optionally altering parameters of the trade within the approved ranges

 ##### StakingVault